-The 5 Rules for You Problem Merchants
+The 5 Rules For You Problem Merchants

 As much as we like to think that we’re always 100% right, and that we should do everything in our power to make our merchant service provider’s life a living hell, I think that sometimes it’s important to cut them some slack.
-Especially if your provider is a good one.

 Based on the Transaction Trends report, I’ve created “The 5 Rules For You Problem Merchants.”
 Follow them, and you will be well on your way to becoming the beloved, “ideal merchant.”